 Police: Electric scooter rider fatally hit by car in Atlanta

-ATLANTA (AP) — Police say a woman has been fatally hit by a car while riding an electric scooter in Atlanta.
+ATLANTA (AP) — Another electric scooter rider has been fatally hit by a vehicle in Atlanta, the third such death since the e-scooters arrived in the city last year.

 News outlets report Atlanta police say 34-year-old Amber Ford died Thursday after being hit by a car over the weekend.
 A witness told police the driver fled the scene.